-SATA 2.5 basically refers to the size of the hard drive.
-In other words it refers to the form factor in INCHES.
+SATA 2.5 refers to the size of the hard drive.
+In other words, it relates to the form factor in INCHES.

 So a SATA 2.5 has a disk platter that is 2.5 inches in diameter.
-A SATA 2.5″ hard drive is much smaller in comparison to the SATA 3.5″ hard drive.
+A SATA 2.5″ hard drive is much smaller than a SATA 3.5″ hard drive.

-Often people confuse that SATA 2.5 refers to the version of the SATA interface.
-However, that is not the case.
-SATA 2.5 has nothing to do with the performance or the version of the interface or the drive, it just refers to the physical dimensions of the drive.
+Often people need clarification that SATA 2.5 refers to the version of the SATA interface.
+However, that is different.
+SATA 2.5 has nothing to do with the performance or the understanding of the interface or the drive; it just refers to the physical dimensions of the drive.

 It should be noted that SATA SSDs can also be found in 2.5″ size.
 These are conveniently called SATA 2.5″ SSDs.
-While 2.5″ SATA SSDs do not obviously have a 2.5″ disk platter like the 2.5″ HDDs do, the form factor remains the same so that they can fit in the available 2.5″ drive bays.
+While 2.5″ SATA SSDs do not have a 2.5″ disk platter like the 2.5″ HDDs, the form factor remains the same to fit in the available 2.5″ drive bays.

-In the following text I will talk in detail about what is SATA 2.5 and also dispel some of the misconceptions you may have regarding SATA size and SATA version.
+In the following text, I’ll talk in detail about what SATA 2.5 is and let you know some of your misconceptions about SATA size and SATA version.

 Form Factors of the Hard Drives

-SATA 2.5 basically refers to the physical size or the dimensions of the hard drive itself.
+SATA 2.5 refers to the hard drive’s physical size or dimensions.

 The name 2.5″ comes from the diameter of the disk platters used on the HDDs.